phoenixsheppard28/pancake-forecast/README.md

 # pancake-forecast
-Allows you to see what dining halls and days will have pancakes in the next 7 days at the university of michigan!s
+Allows you to see what dining halls and days will have pancakes in the next 7 days at the university of michigan!